zulip/zulip/docs/git/overview.md

   [zulip/zulip][github-zulip-zulip] (or the appropriate [repository][github-zulip], if you are working on something else besides Zulip server) to your own account and then create feature/issue branches.
-  When you're ready to get feedback, submit a work-in-progress (WIP) pull request. _We encourage you to submit WIP pull requests early and often._
+  When you're ready to get feedback, submit a [draft][github-help-draft-pr] pull request. _We encourage you to submit draft pull requests early and often._

 - We use a **[rebase][gitbook-rebase]-oriented workflow.** We do not use merge commits.
 This means you should use `git fetch` followed by `git rebase`